stefems/rover-challenge/README.md

 The csv should be sorted by Search Score (descending), sorting alphabetically on the sitter name as a tie-breaker.

-## Discussion Question

-Imagine you are designing a production web application to compute the search scores for sitters and to return a list of sitters for search results.
-How would you do it?

-Write your answer in a README inside your project github repo.
-Your answer should be no more than a couple of paragraphs.

 ## Hint for Testing the Search Ranking Algorithm

 Suppose there is a sitter whose Profile Score is 2.5 and who gets a rating of